 No. Name Function outline

 1 Power supply button Use this button to turn on and off this equipment.

 2 [MULTI] dial Turn this dial to operate the function that is assigned to the [MULTI] dial such as the Display Brightness function.
 If the [MULTI] dial is held down, the Display Brightness function is assigned to the [MULTI] dial forcibly.

 3 USB terminal Connects a USB flash memory.

 4 [SILENCE] key Stops the alert buzzer.

 5 [ALERT ACK] key Acknowledging the alert.

-6 [ZOOM IN] key "Scale" Setting will increment one step larger.When this key is held pressed, setting will step continuously until released.
+6 [ZOOM IN] key "Observation range" Setting will increment one step smaller in the case of RADAR.
+"Scale" Setting will increment one step larger in the case of ECDIS.
+When this key is held pressed, setting will step continuously until released.

-No. Name Function outline 7 [ZOOM OUT] key "Scale" Setting will increment one step smaller.When this key is held pressed, setting will step continuously until released.
-8 Trackball Moves the cursor on the screen.
-Use the trackball to specify a position or to perform various settings.
+No. Name Function outline 7 [ZOOM OUT] key "Observation range" Setting will increment one step larger in the case of RADAR.
+"Scale" Setting will increment one step smaller in the case of ECDIS.
+When this key is held pressed, setting will step continuously until released.
+8 Track ball Moves the cursor on the screen.
+Use the track ball to specify a position or to perform various settings.
 9 Left button Use this button to select a function or determine the operation that is set.
 The clicking of the left button once is referred to as "click" in this manual.
 The clicking of the left button twice consecutively is referred to as "double click" in this manual.
 10 Right button Use this button to select a function or perform setting operation.
 The clicking of the right button is referred to as "right click" in this manual.